1991 Spanish local elections: Local government

-Provincial deputations were the governing bodies of provinces in Spain, having an administration role of municipal activities and composed of a provincial president, an administrative body, and a plenary.
-Basque provinces had foral deputations instead—called Juntas Generales—, whereas deputations for single-province autonomous communities were abolished: their functions transferred to the corresponding regional parliaments.
+Provincial deputations were the governing bodies of provinces in Spain—except for single-province autonomous communities—having an administration role of municipal activities and composed of a provincial president, an administrative body, and a plenary.
 For insular provinces, such as the Balearic and Canary Islands, deputations were replaced by island councils in each of the islands or group of islands.
-For Majorca, Menorca and Ibiza–Formentera this figure was referred to in Spanish as consejo insular (consell insular), whereas for Gran Canaria, Tenerife, Fuerteventura, La Gomera, El Hierro, Lanzarote and La Palma its name was cabildo insular.
+For Gran Canaria, Tenerife, Fuerteventura, La Gomera, El Hierro, Lanzarote and La Palma, this figure was referred to in Spanish as cabildo insular, whereas for Mallorca, Menorca and Ibiza–Formentera, its name was consejo insular (consell insular).
+(Note: For the Balearic Islands, regional lawmakers served as island councillors.)
+The three Basque provinces had foral deputations instead (called General Assemblies, or Juntas Generales).